sunilabrahamindia/sunilabraham/amaa/edrl.md

 <ol>
   <li>
-    Indian Religious Heritage and Social Transformation: Change of Perspective within the CISRS
+    <a href="/amaa/indian-religious-heritage-social-transformation/">Indian Religious Heritage and Social Transformation: Change of Perspective within the CISRS</a>
   </li>

   <li>
-    A Proposal for the Study of Religious Heritage of the Dalits: Some Methodological Considerations
+    <a href="/amaa/proposal-study-religious-heritage-dalits/">A Proposal for the Study of Religious Heritage of the Dalits: Some Methodological Considerations</a>
   </li>

   <li>
-    Religious Legitimation and Delegitimation of Social Relations of Power (of Caste): The Case of the Dalits in Historical Perspective
+    <a href="/amaa/religious-legitimation-delegitimations-social-relations-power/">Religious Legitimation and Delegitimation of Social Relations of Power (of Caste): The Case of the Dalits in Historical Perspective</a>
   </li>

   <li>